 In fact, what research suggests is that short focused time slots followed with regular intervals, brain breaks, is an effective way for efficient learning.

-To help you make the best of brain breaks for kids, we have curated an exhaustive list of these brain boosters, spanning across different categories.
+To help you make the best of brain breaks for kids, we have curated an exhaustive list of these mind boosters, spanning across different categories.

 Choose the one that appeals most to your child’s personality:

 Brain breaks are short intervals between academic, or mental, work designed to increase focus, retention and enjoyment.
 They work fabulously well to enhance learning and student engagement.

 Think of brain break ideas as physical breaks or movement-based activities that are aimed at recharging the mind by allowing more blood and oxygen to flow to the brain.

 Brain break is a smart way to boost learning efficiency.
 There is only so much information kids can process at a time before they need to recharge.

 Research strongly backs this view and suggests downtime after every 45 minutes of mental activity.

 For young children, the time before their attention starts to dwindle and they need a brain break can be estimated as roughly twice their chronological age.